 Deposit of Funds Into the Court

 Occasionally, funds may be deposited into the court, usually, in a civil case.
 A court Order is required before funds will be accepted and receipted into the registry.
 The instrument to be deposited into the court should be payable to "Clerk, U.S. District Court".
 No third party checks are accepted.
 The funds will be deposited into the registry fund of the treasury unless governed by Fed.R.Civ.P 67, directing funds to be deposited into an interest bearing account.
-See sample, MOTION TO DEPOSIT FUNDS WITH THE COURT TO INVEST IN AN INTEREST BEARING ACCOUNT.
+A sample motion is available on this website, Form #MOED-0013.

 Held in the Treasury

-Funds deposited under Rule 67 will be invested locally.
+Funds deposited under Rule 67 will be invested in Government Account Series Securities with the US Treasury.
 A investment account will be opened for each deposit by the court referencing the specific case number and style.
-The funds are normally deposited in money market accounts at federally insured banking institutions, unless a justification is provided showing good cause to place the money in a different type of instrument, such as Treasury bills.
+The funds are normally deposited in the US Treasury, unless a justification is provided showing good cause to place the money in a different type of instrument, such as a money market account or CD.

 Funds are disbursed from an investment account only upon an order of the court and are subject to an administrative fee pursuant to the General Order of January 10, 1991.
 The administrative fee assessed is typically 10% of the interest earned.
 This can differ, however, for older cases where other statutes/rules apply.
 A proposed order for disbursement of the funds must contain the following information: